b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ### ResourceExceptions
 This would be used very sparingly within your REST API resources/controllers only.

-They can be used to throw any response you see fit with 🤵Alfred using the error codes as response code.
+They can be used to throw any response you see fit with 🤵🏼‍♂️Alfred using the error codes as response code.
 ```php
 catch (\project\Controllers\ResourceException $r) {
 	http_response_code($r->getCode());